 - Space your meals evenly throughout the day

-- Aim for at least 30 minutes of physical activity most days of the week
+- Aim for at least 30 minutes of moderate physical activity most days of the week

-- Remember to talk to your doctor before starting any new type of exercise to make sure it’s suitable for you
+- Remember to talk to your doctor before starting any new type of exercise to ensure it’s suitable for you

-- Reduce your weight by five to ten percent – even a small weight loss has been found to make a big difference to the impact of pre-diabetes
+- Reduce your weight by 5 to 10% – even minor weight loss has been found to make a big difference to the impact of pre-diabetes

 - Maintain your weight loss

-- Include the whole family in lifestyle changes – look after the future health of your children by teaching them healthy behaviours
+- Include the whole family in your lifestyle changes – look after the future health of your children by teaching them healthy behaviours and habits.

-This article was compiled in consultation with Calorie King experts and in reference to the following sources:
+This article was compiled in consultation with health experts and in reference to the following sources:

 Diabetes Australia, ‘What is diabetes?’